computations/SunStar/doc/writeup.md

 An _ultrametric_ tree is a tree where all the distances from the root vertex to the leaves are the same.

-A _distance table_ for a specices or gene tree is a table relating the distances between the taxa on a tree.
+A _distance table_ for a species or gene tree is a table relating the distances between the taxa on a tree.
 The distance is calculated by summing the edge weights on the path between the two taxa.